ManageIQ/manageiq-ssh-util/README.md

 various states when running remote commands.
 It also automatically handles terminal passwords and running commands via sudo, as well as automatic retry for host key mismatches.

+Some differences with the original MiqSshUtil library include:

+* The ability to override the default value for the :use_agent option.
+* Bug fixes for the on_extended_data ssh channel.

+The remaining differences are internal refactoring updates.